silverstripe/silverstripe-saml/docs/en/developer.md

     - 'urn:federation:authentication:windows'
 ```

-You can also set `authn_contexts: false` which will disable the sending of AuthN contexts at all, allowing the remote IdP to make its best decision over what to use.
+You can also set `disable_authn_contexts: true` which will disable the sending of AuthN contexts at all, allowing the remote IdP to make its best decision over what to use.
 This will also not require an exact match (and is therefore not recommended).

 ### Create your own SAML configuration for completely custom settings